ashishghadigaonkar/Readme/README.md

 git checkout -b new-branch-name

 # Step 9: Pull changes from remote
-git pull origin master   # Use the correct branch if not 'master'
+git pull origin master/main   # Use the correct branch if not 'master'

 # Step 10: Push to remote from a different branch
 git push -u origin new-branch-name